TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Enhancement for issue #149: Transpile docstrings on demand
-- Fix for issue #151: Problem with __include__ and special character inside js (NOT YET TESTED, use pip-installable for production!)
+- Fix for issue #151: Problem with __include__ and special character inside js
+- Enhancement for issue #150: The 'in' operator (was O (n), is now O (1))
+- Enhancement for issue #147: str function should return string primitive, not 'new String ()'
 - Fix for issue #145: List sorting (fails due to erroneous compare operator)
 - Fix for issue #144: List comprehensions and opov (don't go well together, missing 'this' pointer)
 - Fix for issue #138: Parse error using 'yield' in expression, 'send' missing (see testlet iterators_and_generators) and the discussion at the issue.